This material must not be used for commercial purposes, or in any hospital or medical facility. Failure to comply may

 WHAT YOU NEED TO KNOW:

 A food allergy is an immune system reaction to a food.
 A food allergen is an ingredient or chemical in a food that causes your immune system to react.
 Allergic reactions happen when your immune system fights too strongly against an allergen and causes you to get sick.
-Allergic reactions can happen within minutes to several hours after you eat, touch, or smell a food you are allergic to.
-Reactions can range from mild to life-threatening.
+Allergic reactions can happen within minutes to several hours after you eat, touch, or smell the food.
+You can also have a second reaction up to 8 hours later.